opengeos/leafmap/docs/index.md

 ## Statement of Need

-There is a plethora of Python packages for geospatial analysis, such as [geopandas](https://github.com/geopandas/geopandas) for vector data analysis and [xarray](https://github.com/pydata/xarray) for raster data analysis.
-As listed at [pyviz.org](https://pyviz.org/tools.html#geospatial), there are also many options for plotting data on a map in Python, ranging from libraries focused specifically on maps like [ipyleaflet](https://ipyleaflet.readthedocs.io) and [kepler.gl](https://docs.kepler.gl/docs/keplergl-jupyter) to general-purpose plotting tools that also support geospatial data types, such as [hvPlot](https://hvplot.pyviz.org), [GeoViews](http://geoviews.org), and [plotly](https://github.com/plotly/plotly.py).
-These tools provide a lot of power, but displaying geospatial data from various file formats on an interactive map and applying basic analyses can take many lines of code and can be a challenging task for novice users with limited coding skills.
-Many of the tools also only work "one way", i.e. they can generate maps for display in a browser front end but don't support invoking Python code in response to clicking or selecting items on the map, limiting their utility for exploring map data.
+There is a plethora of Python packages for geospatial analysis, such as [geopandas](https://geopandas.org) for vector data analysis and [xarray](https://docs.xarray.dev) for raster data analysis.
+As listed at [pyviz.org](https://pyviz.org), there are also many options for plotting data on a map in Python, ranging from libraries focused specifically on maps like [ipyleaflet](https://ipyleaflet.readthedocs.io) and [folium](https://python-visualization.github.io/folium) to general-purpose plotting tools that also support geospatial data types, such as [hvPlot](https://hvplot.pyviz.org), [bokeh](http://bokeh.org), and [plotly](https://plotly.com/python).
+While these tools provide powerful capabilities, displaying geospatial data from different file formats on an interactive map and performing basic analyses can be challenging, especially for users with limited coding skills.
+Furthermore, many tools lack bi-directional communication between the frontend (browser) and the backend (Python), limiting their interactivity and usability for exploring map data.

-Leafmap is built on the bidirectional communication between the front end (your browser) and the backend (Python) provided by ipleaflet (and similarly by hvPlot and GeoViews) to provide many convenient functions for loading and visualizing geospatial datasets with only one line of code.
-Users can also use the interactive GUI to load geospatial datasets without coding.
-Leafmap is intended for anyone who would like to analyze and visualize geospatial data interactively in a Jupyter environment.
-It is particularly suited for novice users with limited programming skills.
-Advanced programmers can also find leafmap a useful tool for analyzing geospatial data and building interactive web apps.
+Leafmap addresses these challenges by leveraging the bidirectional communication provided by ipyleaflet, enabling users to load and visualize geospatial datasets with just one line of code.
+Leafmap also provides an interactive graphical user interface (GUI) for loading geospatial datasets without any coding.
+It is designed for anyone who wants to analyze and visualize geospatial data interactively in a Jupyter environment, making it particularly accessible for novice users with limited programming skills.
+Advanced programmers can also benefit from leafmap for geospatial data analysis and building interactive web applications.

+## Usage

 Launch the interactive notebook tutorial for the **leafmap** Python package with JupyterLite, Amazon SageMaker Studio Lab, Microsoft Planetary Computer, Google Colab, or Binder: